 It’s Spooky Season!
 You’ve got your pumpkins out and your candy ready — but is your pet prepared for Halloween?

-Not all dogs and cats relish this holiday.
-For some, wearing a costume and greeting neighborhood kids is a fun way to spend the night.
-But others may be uncomfortable getting dressed up, or nervous around people, or terrified by the doorbell.
+Not all dogs and cats enjoy this holiday.
+For some, wearing a costume and greeting neighborhood kids is a fun way to spend the night with their humans.
+Others may be uncomfortable getting dressed up, or may be nervous around people, or could even be terrified by the doorbell.
 Consider your pet’s personality when you’re deciding just how much spooking is enough.

-Here are a few simple ways to help make Halloween fun for everyone and some easy tips for dealing with dogs and cats who just aren’t that into the whole thing.
+Below are a few simple ways to help make Halloween fun for the whole family, and some easy tips for dealing with dogs and cats who just aren’t that into the whole thing.

 Costume with care.
 Lots of us get a chuckle out of dressing our pets up for Halloween, but this takes planning and patience.
 Buy the costume well ahead of time so you can make sure it fits comfortably — it shouldn’t restrict your pet’s ability to move around or breathe — and that he doesn’t mind wearing it.
 Check to make sure it doesn’t have buttons, bows, fringe, or other items that are easily chewed off and swallowed.
 And never leave your pet in costume when he’s unsupervised.
 If your pet just isn’t into dressing up — if he resists putting his costume on or struggles to get out of it — let him join the party in his birthday suit.
 You can also opt for a Halloween-themed collar for a little festive pizazz.